- Prioritize low height and tool access.

 For zero-point workholding, repeatability isn’t just a spec — it’s the result of material control, precision grinding, and functional testing.
 Nextas Tech focuses on stable long-term performance in real chip-and-coolant environments.

-Build fixtures and mount workpieces on pallets while the machine is running, drastically increasing machine uptime.
+Build fixtures and mount workpieces on pallets while the machine is running, sharply increasing machine uptime.

 Use the same setup across multiple machines (3-axis, 5-axis, CMMs) for ultimate flexibility and reduced fixture inventory.